 Tactile learners need to physically do something to understand it.
 Their motto is “Let me do it.”
 They trust their feelings and emotions about what they’re learning and how you’re teaching it.
 Tactile learners are those students who will get up and assist instructors with role playing in the classroom.

 You can best communicate with tactile learners by involving volunteers; allow them to practice what they’re learning, and use phrases like, “How do you feel about that?”

 Experiential learning experiences can take multiple forms.
 Activities that get your students involved enhance your students’ learning experience.
-Example of activities includes small group discussions, experiments, role playing, skits, building something at their table or desk, or writing/drawing something specific.
-Activities also keep people energized, especially activities that involve stepping away from their desks.
+Examples of learning activities include small group discussions, experiments, role playing, skits, building something at their table or desk, or writing/drawing something specific.
+Learning activities also keep people energized, especially activities that involve stepping away from their desks.

 Honoring the life experiences your students bring to the classroom is another component of experiential learning.
 It’s important to tap into that wealth of wisdom of your classroom whenever it’s appropriate.

 The time is right for them to learn.

 No matter how hard a teacher tries, if a student isn’t ready to learn, they won’t.
 Luckily, adult students chose to be in your classroom, which means they have already determined that the time is right.